 Use Software and Apps

-As an example, engineering software like AutoCAD and SolidWorks often include built-in unit conversion tools.
+Here's one way to look at it: engineering software like AutoCAD and SolidWorks often include built-in unit conversion tools.
 Similarly, mobile apps like ConvertPad and Unit Converter offer a wide range of conversion options and can be customized to suit your specific needs.

 FAQ